FernandoVN98/EuroPar23/mn_tests/Nested/README.md

 # Nested Tests
-This tests should be executed in the cluster MareNostrum 4
+This tests must be executed in the cluster MareNostrum 4
 # Strong Scaling
 The scripts that will execute the strong scaling tests are: enqueue_4_nodes, enqueue_8_nodes and enqueue_16_nodes.
 These scripts are ready to launch all the strong scaling tests.
 They only need one argument, the path to the HIGGs file dataset.
 For example: